-I didn’t see anything that would warrant them needing to be replaced, but regardless, you know, it’s laid out pretty simply in our lease that the tenant needs to clean the carpet.
+I didn’t see anything that would warrant them needing to be replaced, but regardless, you know, it’s laid out pretty simply in our lease that the resident needs to clean the carpet.

-So, that was a tenant charge as well.
+So, that was a resident charge as well.
 And then, you know, some other stuff right here just dirty, needs to be cleaned up.

 And then this picture right here, I’ll blow this up so you guys can see it, but, you know, right here is pretty dirty.

-So, you know, that’s…in my estimation, that’s a tenant charge.
+So, you know, that’s…in my estimation, that’s a resident charge.

 This, you could probably go either way on, you know, it might just be from furniture rubbing up against the wall, which is pretty typical no matter, you know, how long somebody is there especially if it’s, you know, for like a bed frame or something like that.

-But, you know, which we wound up charging this to the wall painting to the tenant.
+But, you know, which we wound up charging this to the wall painting to the resident.